whyrusleeping/gx/README.md

 If you want to extend gx to work with any other language or environment, you can implement the relevant hooks in a binary named `gx-X` where the 'X' is the name of your environment.
 (See 'hooks' above)

+## Why is it called gx?

+No reason. "gx" stands for nothing.

+## License

+MIT.
+Jeromy Johnson.